What are server-sent events?

 Summary

 Server-sent events provide an efficient and straightforward way to push updates from a server to a client in real-time.
-They are particularly well-suited for applications that require continuous data streams but do not need full bidirectional communication.
+They are well-suited for applications that require continuous data streams but do not need full bidirectional communication, including the common pattern of streaming LLM responses.
 With built-in support in modern browsers, SSE is a reliable choice for many real-time web applications.